wp-plugins/militant-moderates-css-parent-selector-mmps/readme.txt

 It all happens 'Inside'.
 There are no screenshots to show.

 == Changelog ==
+= 1.1.1 =
+* Fixed an issue with the Any Sibling '~' Relationship Delimiter in CSS Selectors - The proper Parent element is now selected
+* Reworked Target Event handling to compartmentalize parameters
+* Added support for multiple Pseudo Classes and Pseudo Elements on Parent Selector
+* Added support for multiple Pseudo Classes on Target Element

 = 1.1.0 =
 * Overhauled parsing of CSS Selectors and chasing a Selector up the DOM tree to its correct Parent.
 Using a new technique to parse the Selector that retains 'Relationship Delimiters' such as '>', '+' and '~',
 * Resolved a number of IE8 compatibility issues.